-This easy homemade chocolate cake is rich, fudgy, and full of intense chocolate flavor.
-This is a perfect Valentine’s Day dessert, or the perfect chocolate dessert for any day of the week!
-Plus, it’s a great gluten-free dessert too!
+This easy flourless chocolate cake is rich, fudgy, and full of intense chocolate flavor.
+This is a perfect Valentine’s Day dessert!

 California is such a mystery.